MoxAssault/AddOn-Tool/README.md

 1. Input the name you want displayed in the **Package Title** field
 1. Click “Build Package”

 ## Multiple Packages
 1. Select the **Multiple Packages** tab
-1. Organize your directory as below, and modify the "sample.csv" file to point to actual files
+1. Organize your files in their respective directories
+1. Click on "Load File" and select your .CSV file
+1. Click “Run Batch Build” and monitor the build process through the 'Batch Build Log'

+### Warning
+Batch mode will overwrite old files without asking